SamOBrienOlinger/PP4/README.md

         </ul>
   </footer>

+  - While the above code is essentially the same for most of the footer in this project, I added two elements for this project to engage the user more.
+In this project the footer also contains an email address to contact Cockapoo Club and another call to action to join as a new member.

   - The footer is valuable to the user as it encourages them to stay connected with their community and fellow Cokcapoo Club members via social media.

-   - The footoer also contains an email address to contact Cockapoo Club and another call to action to join as a new member.

-   - The icons for the footer  were taken from [Font Awesome](https://fontawesome.com/)
+   - The icons for the footer were taken from [Font Awesome](https://fontawesome.com/) and styled to match the color scheme across all pages.

 ## **Deployment**